AdobeDocs/audience-manager.de-DE/help/using/features/segments/retrieve-segment-metadata.md

 ---
-description: Wenn Audience Manager Segmentinformationen an einen Datenpartner sendet, werden diese Objekte mit numerischen IDs identifiziert.
+description: Wenn der Audience Manager Segmentinformationen an einen Datenpartner sendet, werden diese Objekte mit numerischen IDs identifiziert.
 Wenn Sie als Datenpartner diese Informationen mit Ihren Kunden teilen (oder selbst damit arbeiten), bieten ein tatsächlicher Name und eine Beschreibung ein besseres Erlebnis für Kunden in Berichten, Dashboards oder anderen Benutzeroberflächen (UI).
-Datenpartner können diese Anzeigenamen ihren Kunden entweder mit den in diesem Abschnitt beschriebenen manuellen oder automatisierten Methoden zur Verfügung stellen.
+Datenpartner können diese benutzerfreundlichen Namen ihren Kunden entweder mit den in diesem Abschnitt beschriebenen manuellen oder automatisierten Methoden zur Verfügung stellen.
 seo-description: When Audience Manager sends segment information to a data partner, it identifies these objects with numeric IDs.
 As a data partner, when you share this information with your customers (or work with it yourself), an actual name and description provide a better experience for customers in reports, dashboards, or other user interfaces (UI).
 Data partners can make these friendly names available to their customers with either the manual or automated methods described in this section.
 seo-title: Retrieving Segment Metadata
 solution: Audience Manager